What is Zolinza?

 What other drugs will affect Zolinza?

 This list is not complete.
 Other drugs may interact with vorinostat, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Zolinza (vorinostat)